 Step 1 Position vehicle safely in a location nearest to the intended destination taxiway.
+As far as practicable, drivers shall access the destination taxiway from a roadway or aircraft stand nearest to it.
 Step 2 Select the correct frequency on the RT set, request permission to enter the taxiway from ATC using the correct RT phraseology.
-Step 3 Obtain clearance from ATC to enter the taxiway and perform full readback.
+The request shall include the following information: - Rover callsign - Current location - Intended destination - Intended route - Purpose Step 3 Obtain clearance from ATC to enter the taxiway and perform full readback.
 Step 4 Ensure that the vicinity is clear of aircraft and vehicles, and enter the taxiway.

 Even after being granted permission by ATC to enter the taxiway, it is the responsibility of the driver to check and ensure that it is safe to do so.
+Drivers shall look out and give way to aircraft at all times while driving along the route and at the destination.
+If necessary, drivers may deviate from the cleared route to give way to aircraft.
+Drivers shall then seek a new clearance from ATC.